 Prior to joining The Village, TJ served as executive director of Y-US, which provided therapeutic recreation for youth who suffered from abuse or trauma.
 He also held positions at Casey Family Services in the Foster Care and post-adoption services programs, and worked directly with youth and their families to ensure they had the skills to grow into healthy, independent adults.

-As senior director permanency at The Village, TJ oversees how we approach permanency across the agency – not just in our foster care and adoption programs, but really going the distance to ensure each child has a stable home.
+As associate vice president, permanency at The Village, TJ oversees how we approach permanency across the agency – not just in our foster care and adoption programs, but really going the distance to ensure each child has a stable home.

 “My goal is to do whatever it takes to keep kids home, get kids home and/or find kids a home,” he says.